lgilpin/academic-website/content/authors/admin/_index.md

 - Visitors
 ---

-I am an Assistant Professor in Computer Science and Engineering at UC Santa Cruz.
+I am an Assistant Professor in [Computer Science and Engineering](https://engineering.ucsc.edu/departments/computer-science-and-engineering) and an affiliate of the [Science & Justic Research Center](https://scijust.ucsc.edu/about-sjrc/) at UC Santa Cruz.

 Previously, I was a research scientist at Sony AI working on explainability in AI agents.
 I graduated with my PhD in Electrical Engineering and Computer Science at MIT in CSAIL, where I continue as a collaborating researcher.
 During my PhD, I developed "Anomaly Detection through Explanations" or ADE, a self-explaining, full system monitoring architecture to detect and explain inconsistencies in autonomous vehicles.
 This allows machines and other complex mechanisms to be able to interpret their actions and learn from their mistakes.

 My research focuses on the theories and methodologies towards monitoring, designing, and augmenting complex machines that can